 Filling out a small business credit card application usually isn’t all that hard.
 It starts by asking you to supply your name, address and other contact information, and then there are usually a few questions about the type of company you have, and its size.
+They will ask to see a business credit report and they will pull a business credit score for your business.
 But within all of these boilerplate questions is one that often throws you for a loop: What is your annual income?

 There’s a good reason why a bank or credit union needs to know your personal income when you apply for a new small business credit card account.
 Your credit cards, either business or personal, represent a loan that is being extended to you.
 In fact, a small business credit card account, like a consumer card, requires that you offer your personal guarantee of repayment.